Prostate Cancer Symptoms

 If you’ve recently been diagnosed with prostate cancer, you may be asking yourself if there were symptoms you should have noticed earlier.
 Unfortunately, early warning signs for prostate cancer are rare.
 The growing tumor usually does not push against anything to cause pain, so the disease may be silent for many years.
 That’s why screening for prostate cancer is such an important topic for all men and their families.

-Most urinary symptoms that men experience are due to other causes.
-However, in rare cases, typically when the disease has spread outside the prostate, prostate cancer can cause symptoms that include:
+Most urinary symptoms that men experience are due to other (non-cancer) causes.
+However, in rare cases, prostate cancer can cause symptoms that include:

 ► A need to urinate frequently, especially at night, sometimes urgently